MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 * Most requests can be made with a simple synchronous GET or POST request.

 For travel mode driving a distance matrix that has up to 2,500 origins-destinations pairs can be requested for Basic Bing Maps accounts, while for Enterprise Bing Maps accounts the origin-destination pairs limit is 10,000.
-For travel mode transit and walking a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
+For travel mode transit and walking, a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
 Pairs are calculated by multiplying the number of origins, by the number of destinations.
 For example 10,000 origin-destination pairs can be reached if you have: 1 origin, and 10,000 destinations, or 100 origins and 100 destinations defined in your request.

 * More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.